joannamoskal/first-step/Git basics.md

 this command shows the name of the commit which is automatically added - it is usually a long combination of letters and numbers, the author and the date of the change.

+*git branch -m old-name new-name

+it allows me to change the name of the current branch

 **
 **